MiSTer-devel/Arcade-Atari-system1_MiSTer/README.md

 * Indiana Jones (set 3).mra upside down corrupt or missing graphics, text is OK.

 ## Building
-The project files are under folder `/MiSTer` and are setup for Quartus 17
+The project files are setup for Quartus 17